-We also note the inclusion of dried fermentation products in this recipe.
-Fermentation products are typically added to provide enzymes to aid the animal with digestion.
+Next, we find dried fermentation products in this recipe.
+Fermentation products are typically added as probiotics to aid with digestion.

-Judging by its ingredients alone, Evolve Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Evolve Classic Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 55%.

-Even when you consider the protein-boosting effect of the brewers yeast, dried peas and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a notable amount of meat.

-Evolve is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.
+Evolve Classic is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.